Fati becomes youngest ever Champions League goalscorer in Barcelona win | Goal.com

 Barcelona attacker Ansu Fati has become the Champions League's youngest ever goalscorer, finding the back of the net on Europe's biggest stage aged just 17 years and 40 days.

-Just minutes after being brought on against Inter on Tuesday with the scores locked at 1-1, Fati found the bottom left corner with a powerful driven effort.
+Just moments after being brought on against Inter on Tuesday with the scores locked at 1-1, Fati found the bottom left corner with a powerful driven effort.

 In the process, Fati broke a record previously held by Peter Ofori-Quaye, who scored for Olympiacos aged 17 years and 194 days in 1997.